![]() |

 If you liked this article, you can find more by typing “social media or social networking” in the search box at the top left of this blog.
 I further recommend reading “ Hector's the Connector’s Social Media Predictions for 2014,” “Internet Marketing: Lessons Learned & Best Practices Part 3 – The Social Media Dynamic,” “The Evolution of Internet Advertising,” and “How to Win Friends and Influence People in the 21st Century - Take Two.”

-If you'd like a free copy of our eBook, "Internet Marketing Tips for the 21st Century," please fill in the form below and we'll email it to you.
+If you'd like a free copy of our eBook, "Internet Marketing Tips for the 21st Century," please fill in the form in the side bar and receive instant access.
 Your information is always kept private and is never sold.

 Hector Cisneros is COO and director of Social Media Marketing at Working the Web to Win, an award-winning Internet marketing company based in Jacksonville, Florida.
 He is also co-host of the weekly Internet radio show, "Working the Web To Win" on BlogTalkRadio.com, which airs every Tuesday at 4 p.m.
 Eastern.
 Hector is a syndicated writer and published author of “60 Seconds to Success.”